Akcol/Power_Outage_Prediction/.ipynb_checkpoints/README-checkpoint.md

 # Power_Outage_Prediction
-practical data science website where we will try and predict power outages HELLO WORLD
+A Practical Data Science website where we will try and predict power outages

+By Alex Collier

+Introduction